LP2X0X/Bubble-sheet-multiple-choice-scanner-and-test-grader/README.md

 * Pandas Library 1.x

 ## Algorithm Implementation
-For a more exhaustive explanation, please read my report (written in Vietnamese).
+For a more exhaustive explanation, please read my report (written in Vietnamese) or the references.

 ## References
 1. https://pyimagesearch.com/2016/10/03/bubble-sheet-multiple-choice-scanner-and-test-grader-using-omr-python-and-opencv/